shrestha-bikash/covid19-map-visualization/README.md

-### A simple visualization of COVID-19 cases in the USA using Mapbox and APIs from: https://github.com/mathdroid/covid-19-api
+### A simple visualization of COVID-19 cases using Mapbox and APIs from: https://github.com/mathdroid/covid-19-api

 ## Available Scripts